hclimente/wisdom/notes/machine_learning/model_assessment.md

 * High $n$: BIC is usually preferred: BIC has a stricter selection criteria, and tends to pick smaller models, while AIC tends to overfit.
 Additionally BIC is a consistent model selection criteria: if the number of models is finite and the true one is among them, the probability of detecting it approaches 1 as $n$ tends to infinite.
 * Small $n$: with the rather modest sample sizes we usually work with, BIC tends to underfit.
 Also, this nice asymptotic property is based on unrealistic assumptions.
 In those cases, AIC or AIC<sub>c</sub> are recommended.

+### Modifications of BIC

+These criteria were based on the assumption that as the sample size $n$ goes to infinity, the total number of available regressors $p$ remains constant (Żak-Szatkowska & Bogdan, 2011).
+Therefore, they might not be appropriate if $p$ is comparable or larger than $n$, as it happens in GWAS.
+For example, in QTL mapping studies it was shown that BIC leads to an overestimation of the numbers of regressors.
+Several modifications have been proposed to tackle this problem:

+- EBIC and mBIC include prior distributions on the model size: uniform and binomial respectively.

+When it is assumed that only a small subset of $p$ is explanatory, usually a sparsity is more enforced.

 ## Adaptative model selections

 The $\lambda$ factor is a data-adaptive penalty derived using the generalized degrees of freedom for a given modeling procedure.